silviascript/farmony-markets/README.md

 - When paired programming, include initials in commit message.
   - For example, "Peer Initial/Initial".
   - Peer S/L means Silvia and Laura paired programmed with each other.
-  - Peer O/J means Omari and Jared programed with each other.
+  - Peer O/J means Omari and Jared paired programmed with each other.
   - And so on.

 ######Major Hurdles: